Living in Indonesia, A Site for Expatriates

 • Thomson Medical Centre

-Note 1: For births in other hospitals, the baby's birth has to be registered at the PR Services Centre within SIR building
+Note 1: For births in other hospitals, the baby's birth has to be registered at the PR Services Centre within the ICA building.

-Note 2: For those who are not born in hospitals (eg. at home or in cars), the mother has to obtain a Notification of Live Birth from the doctors/midwife/ambulance staff who delivered the baby
+Note 2: For children not born in hospitals, the mother must obtain a Notification of Live Birth from the doctors/midwife/ambulance staff who delivered the baby.

-• Birth registration must be done within 14 days to 42 days from the date of birth, including Sundays and public holidays.
-If registration is done after 42 days, a letter of explanation stating the reason for late registration must be submitted for the Registrar/Registrar General's approval.
-After approval has been given, the birth will be registered and the Birth Certificate will be issued.
+• Birth registration must be done within 14-42 days from the date of birth.
+If registration is done after 42 days, a letter of explanation stating the reason for late registration must be submitted for the Registrar General's approval.
+After approval has been given, the birth will be registered and a Birth Certificate will be issued.

-• The following documents are required to be produced at the time of birth registration:
+• The following documents are required to be present at the time of birth registration:

-• Notification of Live Birth, issued by the Hospital
+• Notification of Live Birth, as issued by a hospital or delivering authority.

-• Both parents' Identity Cards, if they are Singapore residents
+• Both parents' Identity Cards (if Singapore residents).

-• Both parents' passports, entry permit and embarkation/disembarkation card issued by Immigration Department (for foreigners)
+• Both parents' passports, entry permits and embarkation/disembarkation cards issued by Immigration Department (if foreigners).

 • A letter of authorisation from the parents of the child (if someone else registers the birth on behalf of the parents)

 • A fee of $18.00 SGD is payable for birth registration.
-Some hospitals may charge an administrative fee for the service provided on top of the $18.00 SGD
+Some hospitals may charge an additional administrative fee.

-• Ethnic characters of the child's name in Chinese/Jawi/Tamil (optional) can be included in the Birth Certificate.
-This is optional but parents/informants must ensure the accuracy of the ethnic characters furnished.
+• Ethnic characters of the child's name in Chinese/Jawi/Tamil can be included in the Birth Certificate.
+This is optional but parents/informants are responsible for the accuracy of characters furnished.

-• For Chinese children who have been given a name in full Hanyu Pinyin version, the Chinese characters of his name must be reflected in the birth certificate.
+• For Chinese children given a name in full Hanyu Pinyin version, the Chinese characters of his name must be reflected in the birth certificate.

-In Singapore there are several hospitals that offer good maternity care which the expectant mothers could choose from.
-The cost varies, depending on the gynaecologist, the room type selected, the mode of delivery and the duration of the stay.
+In Singapore, there are several hospitals that offer excellent maternity care.
+Costs varies depending on the gynaecologist, room type selected, mode of delivery and duration of the stay.